Robotics-BUT/BPC-PRP/src/2_labs/text/7_lab.md

 2) Choose a **tuning method** (either manual tuning or the Ziegler-Nichols method) and find the optimal values for *K<sub>P</sub>*, *K<sub>i</sub>*, *K<sub>d</sub>*.
 3) Observe the differences between PID control and the previous line-following methods.
 Analyze how each component affects the robot’s performance.
 4) (Optional) Implement output saturation (clamping).
 Real robots cannot turn infinitely fast.
 If your PID controller outputs a very large value (e.g. due to a sharp error), you should **limit (saturate) it to a safe range.**
-5) (Optional) Implement Anti-Windup.
+5) (Optional) Implement anti-windup.
 The integral term in a PID controller can sometimes accumulate too much (especially when the output is saturated), which leads to overshooting or instability.
 This is called integral windup.
-To prevent this, implement anti-windup, for example disabling integration when output is saturated or limiting the maximum integral value
+To prevent this, implement anti-windup, for example disabling integration when output is saturated or limiting the maximum integral value.